 (vi) After 340 enrollment, for every 30 additional students, one SGT will be provided.

-(ix) On Rationalization of primary schools where SGT is not justified, the junior most SGT in that school shall be transferred to needy school.
+(ix) On the Rationalization of primary schools where SGT is not justified, the junior-most SGT in that school shall be transferred to a needy school.

 (x) All efforts should be taken to minimize single teacher schools in the district.

-(xi) In Scheduled area <10 schools may be continued, if there is no scope for consolidation.
+(xi) In the Scheduled area <10 schools may be continued if there is no scope for consolidation.